Alan O’Brien Follow @alanob2112

 All of which means that the throng of Irish fans cheering for their nation to win the passing have missed the point and misdiagnosed the problem.
 Years of defending deep and soaking up pressure made sense, given the type of players at successive Irish managers’ disposal.
 Ireland’s problem was not that they could not out-pass the opposition, it was that they didn’t know what to do with the ball when they got it.
 In lieu of transitioning from defence to attack, Ireland invariably kicked it away instead.
 Dating back to the Trapattoni years, this is what Ireland have long lacked: a genuine plan of counterattack.

 All of which makes a mockery of the conviction held by a growing band of Irish fans that more possession and more passing inevitably leads to more goals and more success.
 The correlation (as one goes up, so does the other) between possession and goals has been well-known for years and is, by no means, an original observation or piece of research.
 But any mediocre ordinary level Leaving Cert maths student can tell you that correlation does not imply causation.
 Ice cream sales and sunglasses sales are correlated too, but one does not cause the other: both are, in fact, influenced by a hidden third factor, sunny weather.
 When it comes to possession and goals, the hidden third factor is obviously better players.
 Teams like Spain with elite players will both have the ball more and create more chances; teams like Moldova, with low-level players, will neither keep the ball nor create chances.
 Would the Faroes suddenly see an uptick in results if their boss decided to implement an expansive, possession-based, pressing game?
-Would they f–.

 Such correlations, therefore, tell you the square root of nothing, especially when it comes to mid-ranking sides like Ireland, who should vary their approach based on the opposition and context at hand, as Kenny has shown a willingness to do over the last three games.
 But there is still a sense, a fear even, that the Dublin native will always default to a press-and-possess paradigm, one unsuited to the players at his disposal.
-Never was this more evident than throughout the last European tie Kenny masterminded at Dundalk, in which he insisted upon pressing an AEK Larnaca side who were going long to a target man and winning second balls in the gaps Dundalk’s pushed-up midfield left behind.
+Never was this more evident than throughout the last European tie Kenny masterminded at Dundalk, in which he insisted upon pressing an AEK Larnaca side who duly went long to a target man and won second balls in the gaps Dundalk’s pushed-up midfield left behind.
 Kenny’s naivety was keenly felt after his side’s 4-0 second-leg defeat and made all the more surprising by his Europa League success two years prior.

 So, Kenny does have form for insisting upon doing it his way when the occasion doesn’t warrant it.
 And with seemingly an entire nation of possession stat fans cheering him on, the temptation to stick to the idealistic rhetoric he spouted in the media prior to getting the job of his dreams may prove impossible to resist.
 What we are destined to watch, therefore, is an internal battle: between the pragmatic Kenny, who may eventually come to realise that the pool of available players is more suited to a reactive style, with genuine, exciting attacking transitions; and the more idealistic Kenny, who may yet drown himself in a sea of sterile possession-without-penetration, à la Louis van Gaal at Manchester United.
 I know which Kenny I’m cheering for.